Please ensure Javascript is enabled for purposes of website accessibility

 Project objective

-Council has appointed a heritage consultant to prepare the draft Post-War Modern Residential Heritage Study to identify residential properties that are considered heritage-significant places.
+Council has appointed a heritage consultant to prepare the Post-War Modern Residential Heritage Study to identify residential properties that are considered heritage-significant places.

 The completion of the Post-War Modern Residential Heritage Study is a key action set out in Council’s Heritage Action Plan 2020 – a ten-year program to identify and protect Bayside’s heritage for the benefit of current and future generations.

-The engagement period will be open from 7 February until 30 April 2022.
 Community groups and individuals with an interest in Bayside heritage and the Study can also make a submission, supplying relevant and factual information regarding properties included in the Study.

 Interested members of the community can subscribe to receive updates about the draft Post-War Modern Residential Heritage Study.
 Please select the blue subscribe+ button at this top of this page.